 The same concept can also be applied to normal jobs vs. higher-risk jobs like leaders.
 Although they may have higher salaries, their jobs come with significant fears.

 However, certain peculiar aspects don’t subscribe to the school of thought that higher risk mean higher returns.
 Some of these aspects include:

 - The healthcare sector: People working in the healthcare sector don’t get paid as much as their counterparts in the business.
 It is peculiar because healthcare risks are quite immense, especially during this period of COVIID-19.
 If it were entirely true, then healthcare professionals should be paid significantly higher than those in business.

 - Income Taxes paid: For instance, the tax tariff imposed on employees and entrepreneurs is the same in some European countries.
 However an entrepreneur has to manage much higher risks than an employee (and may even employ employees in his companies).
 The income tax tariff therefore does not reflect the risks of an entrepreneur.
 This is something that would need to change in order to improve the share of entrepreneurs in Europe.

 There is risk everywhere and it is part of life.
-Although you might want to take a higher risk for a higher return, it is only wise to take a level of risk that is within your tolerance level.
-If you are in a position to bear the cost of the worst outcome of your risk, then that is your tolerance level.
+Although you might want to take a higher risks for a higher returns, it is only wise to take a level of risk that is within your tolerance level.
+If you are in a position to bear the cost of the worst outcome, then that is your tolerance level.
 If that risk can affect your operations, it’s not worth it.
 Always ask yourself how much you will gain and how much you will loose if things go right or wrong.
 Contact us to improve your returns.